'Spider-Man' child had fallen before rescue as dad played Pokemon Go

 "I'm not justifying my husband's behaviour.
 We can say that what happened could have happened to anyone, and it has happened to other people.
 My son was just lucky."

-The mother said she was en route to Paris, where she was set to be questioned by social services today.
+The mother said she was en route to Paris, where she would be questioned by social services today.

 "I can assure you that knowing that that [my husband's] child could have died in terrible circumstances without anyone being able to react…..yes, we can only thank this person.
 I'll wait to find him, to see if we can meet him."